open-mmlab/mmtracking/docs/en/tutorials/config_sot.md

 data_root = 'data/'  # Dataset type, this will be used to define the dataset train_pipeline = [
+    dict(
+        type='PairSampling',  # sampling method in training
-    dict(type='LoadMultiImagesFromFile',  # First pipeline to load multi images from files path to_float32=True),  # convert the image to np.float32 dict(type='SeqLoadAnnotations',  # Second pipeline to load annotations for multi images
+        frame_range=5,  # the sampling range of search frames in the same video for template frame pos_prob=0.8,  # the probility of sampling positive sample pairs filter_template_img=False), # whether to exclude template frame when sampling search frame dict(type='LoadMultiImagesFromFile',  # First pipeline to load multi images from files path to_float32=True),  # convert the image to np.float32 dict(type='SeqLoadAnnotations',  # Second pipeline to load annotations for multi images